gojuggl26-dotcom/AI-quescore/README.md

 ## Where did I use?

 ・Identifying the causes of coding errors and proposing solutions.
-　・Generating all branching patterns, such as TypeScript `if` statements.
+<br>・Generating all branching patterns, such as TypeScript `if` statements.
-　・Basic coding of JSON files.
+<br>・Basic coding of JSON files.
-　・File structure and organisation within the folder.
+<br>・File structure and organisation within the folder.
-　・General coding structure of the .js file
+<br>・General coding structure of the .js file